of CHIPPEWA VALLEY PICKLEBALL CLUB, INC.

 Section 4.
 Special Meeting:

-Special meeting of the membership may be called by the three members of the Board of Directors or written request of five percent (5%) of the membership and shall be held upon three days’ email or written notice to all members at such address of each member as set forth in the records of the Corporation.
+Special meeting of the membership may be called by members of the Board of Directors or written request of five percent (5%) of the membership and shall be held upon three days’ email or written notice to all members at such address of each member as set forth in the records of the Corporation.

 Section 5.
 Removal of Members: